Komalpapnai/my-ai-daily/README.md

 Breaks are automatically inserted after long working sessions.
 A personalized daily schedule is generated dynamically.
 Notifications and reminders keep the user on track throughout the day.

+This project is under active development.
+I am continuously working on adding more features and improving the scheduling logic.